By Christine Mallar.

 Not only does cutting chemical use benefit the health of our families and pets, it is also very important to the health of our environment.
 Many of the chemicals we use to unclog our drains, get the bugs out of our gardens, and the weeds out of our lawns can directly contaminate our rivers and groundwater.
 Effective non-toxic cleaners are easy to find these days, but simple ingredients like vinegar and water can also be very useful everyday cleaners.
 A simple internet search for the uses of vinegar in the home will turn up a remarkable number of handy uses, including using diluted cider vinegar (1/2 water and 1/2 vinegar) as a nice gentle ear cleaner for dogs, and a soothing rinse for itchy skin and feet.
 As far as pest control goes, did you know that feeding a better quality diet can strengthen a pet’s immune system, making them more resistant to flea infestations?
 There are also several less toxic alternatives to topical insecticides.
 For example, food-grade diatomaceous earth can be applied directly to a pet to kill fleas, sprinkled on bedding or into carpets, and also makes an effective dewormer when taken internally.
 An interesting alternative to pesticides used around the outsides of our homes is the use of beneficial nematodes – microscopic worms that eat flea larvae and certain other garden pests without damaging beneficial animals like earthworms.
 Ask your local plant nursery about the best times to apply nematodes to be most effective in controlling fleas on your property, and for other ideas for how to reduce the use of chemicals on your lawns and gardens.

 One of the biggest drains on fossil fuels is the transport of products and materials around the globe.
 Picture how many resources are used to ship raw materials from different parts of the world to somewhere like China, assemble them, and ship them again via ships, trains, and trucks to a distributor in another state, then ship them yet again to stores in your neighborhood.
 Now picture a product produced locally – no ships or trains needed.
-The overall reduction in fossil fuels is significant, and there is of course a positive impact for your local economy.
+The overall reduction in fossil fuels used is significant, and there is of course a positive impact for your local economy.
 Many people as they grocery shop or visit their local farmer’s market realize that goods grown locally are fresher and therefore more delicious, and that buying them supports their local farmers.
 The same can be said for other products in other categories, even when you’re shopping for your pets.
 Independently owned pet supply stores are an especially good place to find locally made alternatives to commercially available supplies.
 Delicious, locally baked treats are easy to find, as well as things like locally made beds, leashes and collars.
-Not only are you supporting both a locally owned pet supply store and a local manufacturer, you’re likely to find more unique and interesting products.
+Independent stores are usually staffed with people passionate about sharing their knowledge about how to support pets dealing with chronic illness with better nutrition, and are committed to helping your pets live longer and healthier lives.
+Not only are you supporting both a locally owned pet supply store who likely also stocks goods made by local suppliers, you’re likely to find more unique and interesting products to choose from.

 Don’t bring home landfill